ganidran/Jamf-Collection/README.md

 # mac-scripts
-A collection of useful macOS scripts to use locally, with MDMs, to learn, etc.
+A collection of useful macOS scripts to use locally, with MDMs such as Jamf, to learn from, to make better, etc! :)